-Many women must return to their domestic duties immediately upon their return home, oftentimes requiring them to carry heavy items or conduct rigorous activity against their post-operation instructions.
-Additionally, the stigma and psychological strife associated with fistula in Uganda does not disappear with the treatment of the condition, so we provide extended care to some of our more vulnerable patients to ensure they are allowed time to heal properly and provide skills training to assist them in supporting their family upon returning to the village.
+Many women must return to their domestic duties immediately upon their return home.
+Frequently, this requires them to carry heavy items or conduct rigorous activity against their post-operation instructions.
+Additionally, the stigma and psychological strife associated with fistula in Uganda does not disappear with the treatment of the condition.
+To combat this, we provide extended care to some of our more vulnerable patients to ensure they are allowed time to heal properly.
+They are also provided with skills training to assist them in supporting their family upon returning to the village.

 Fistula Ambassadors are former fistula patients and male patient advocates who act as local experts on fistula.
 Each year, they reach more than 20,000 people with education about fistula.
 Each Fistula Ambassador conducts multiple outreaches in their catchment area, educating community members about the prevention and treatment of fistula.
 Furthermore, they seek the community’s assistance in identifying women who need surgery.

 Read about some of the women who’ve benefitted from fistula repair surgery: